ClickHouse/clickhouse-docs/docs/en/integrations/language-clients/java/index.md

 #### Connect to ClickHouse with SSL

-To establish a secure JDBC connection to ClickHouse using SSL, you'll need to configure your JDBC properties to include the SSL parameters.
+To establish a secure JDBC connection to ClickHouse using SSL, you need to configure your JDBC properties to include the SSL parameters.
 This typically involves specifying the SSL properties such as `sslmode` and `sslrootcert` in your JDBC URL/Properties object.

 #### SSL Properties